foxytanuki/ccnotify/README.md

 ### Configuration File Structure

-The tool creates Stop Hooks in your Claude configuration file:
+The tool creates Stop Hooks in your Claude configuration file and generates executable shell scripts in the XDG data directory:

 ```json
 {